 Am I missing something here?

-Before I continue with this, I must encourage you to watch this short YouTube video I made about this exact issue.
+Before I continue with this, I must encourage you to watch the video above that I made about this exact issue.
 I also really recommend you check out Chasing The Scream: The First And Last Days Of The War On Drugs by Johann Hari, as this is where a lot of my information is coming from.
 Also, check out my post from yesterday if you haven’t seen it already.

 Side note, I recently added a “Movies” section to accompany “Music” in “Ebert Suggests” on my site, so be sure to check that out when you get the time!